-As of July 1, 2011, tenure track faculty newly hired in the School of Medicine will have a nine year tenure probationary timeline.
-This was approved by the Board of Trustees at their February, 2011, meeting.
 Tenure-track faculty members in the School of Medicine have a nine-year probationary timeline.
 In addition to the three-year review cited below, faculty hired under this policy will be given a formal five-year review if the faculty member has not petitioned for promotion and tenure by that time.
-Their timeline will need to be adjusted to reflect the nine-year timeline, with The actions of years 4, 5 and 6 listed below, correlate with years 6, 7 and 8 for those with a nine-year probationary cycle.
+The actions of years 4, 5 and 6 listed below, correlate with years 6, 7 and 8 for those with a nine-year probationary cycle.
 "Extension of the School's tenure probationary period does not alter the existing school performance expectations for tenure in place at the time of appointment.
 Schools retain the right to update their faculty performance expectations in the future in keeping with campus and University guidelines, while faculty retain the right to be evaluated for tenure under the written standards in effect at the time of appointment.
 Individual faculty under the nine-year tenure probationary timeline will be free to submit their dossiers for promotion and tenure at the sixth year point or earlier when appropriate, or at the seventh or eighth year point, it being understood that a dossier can only be submitted once for tenure, and that administrators may not disallow or discourage faculty from following a standard seven-year schedule."
 (UFC U8-2009)